Admiral tells you everything you need to know about insuring your home for business use.

 You'll need this if you're offering advice to customers on a professional basis; it simply covers you for what you do.
 This will protect you in a situation when you make a mistake in your work.
 If your client suffers a financial loss as a result, you may be faced with a claim for compensation.

 This covers the financial loss you may incur should a member of the public suffer an injury or have property damaged at the premises used for your business.

 Tools of the trade

 If you have specific or specialist items at home which enable you to do your job you may need to inform your insurer.
 If these are high-value items which you may also use outside of business use, you will also need to check with your insurer aware as it may be excluded and you will need specialist cover.

 If you're thinking about starting your own business, take a look at six businesses you could run with a van.

 Does Admiral Home Insurance offer professional indemnity or public liability insurance?

 We do not provide cover for either of these.
-If you've already purchased or are in the process of purchasing home insurance from Admiral, and you need this cover, you will need to ensure you have sourced this separately (perhaps with a specific home business insurance policy).
+If you've already purchased or are in the process of purchasing Admiral Home Insurance and you need this cover, you'll need to source this separately.